tinasheeliashamandishe/serverSideDiskencryption/README.md

 <h1>Encrypt a Data disk using Azure Server-Side disk encryption</h1>

 <h2>Description</h2>
 This lab will Encrypt a Data disk using Azure Server-Side disk encryption.
-The encryption willbe done using Customer Managed Keys.<br />
+The encryption will be done using Customer Managed Keys.<br />
 This lab assumes that you have already created a Windows virtual machine server, and added a data disk to the machine.
 <br />